-BOSTON, SEPTEMBER 30, 2020 — Fenway Health announces today that the Boston-based community health center has been activated as a late-stage clinical trial site for the CoVPN 3502 monoclonal antibody study to prevent COVID-19 disease among household members of recently diagnosed people.
+BOSTON, SEPTEMBER 30, 2020 — Fenway Health announces today that the Boston-based community health center has been activated as a late-stage clinical trial site for the CoVPN 3502 monoclonal antibody study hoping to prevent COVID-19 disease among household members of recently diagnosed people.

 This study will examine the efficacy of REGN-COV2, Regeneron Pharmaceuticals’ investigational double antibody combination for the prevention of COVID-19.
 This Phase 3 trial will evaluate REGN-COV2’s ability to prevent infection among uninfected people who have had close exposure to a COVID-19 patient, such as the patient’s housemate or partner.
 It is led by Regeneron and sites part of the COVID-19 Prevention Network (CoVPN) are participating in the trial.
 Supported by the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health (NIH), the CoVPN aims to enroll thousands of volunteers in large-scale clinical trials testing a variety of investigational vaccines and monoclonal antibodies intended to protect people from COVID-19.